PemmadiBalu/Rag_chatboat/README.md

-# AI Agent Project
+# 🚀 AI Agent Project

 An end-to-end AI Agent application built using Flask (Backend) and React.js (Frontend).
-The agent processes user queries and responds using intelligent tools and APIs.
+This project demonstrates how to build an intelligent chat system using LLM-based agent architecture.

+---

+## 📌 Project Overview

+This AI Agent allows users to:

+- Send queries through a chat interface
+- Process requests using backend AI logic
+- Return intelligent responses in real time
+- Integrate custom tools for extended capabilities

 # Project Structure
 ai-agent-project/